txgcwm/sdl-tutorial/README.md

 The SDL tutorial examples get from http://lazyfoo.net/SDL_tutorials/index.php.
 You also can find a Chinese tutorial from http://tjumyk.github.com/sdl-tutorial-cn/index.html.
 I just add two Makefile to sdl-tutorial so that we can easy to compile and study.
-On Linux system can compile sucess, I don't know whether it can been compiled On Windows System or not.
+On Linux system can compile sucess.